 In June we headed down to Cornwall in our Compass Echo 2 berth caravan.
 The little lightweight Compass Echo only weighs 650Kg (MRO) and our car, which is a 2.2L diesel PT Cruiser easily tows the caravan.
 However on a couple of occasions whilst driving on the motorway we experienced some snaking, which is an unpleasant experience and is sure to put butterflies in your stomach.
 The caravan and car had been loaded correctly and we were travelling at a safe speed but it still happened.
 So I decided there and then that when I got home I was going to fit a caravan stabiliser.

-So I bought a Stronghold SH5492 stabiliser and will now show you each step of the fitting procedure.
+So I bought a Stronghold SH5492 caravan stabiliser.
+I will now show you each step of the fitting procedure.

 The first thing to do was to remove the towball from the car.